SystemSpace/Compendium/compendium.rst

 Do extraterrestrials exist in Life?
   They do not have souls, but they exist.

-  LFE currently has a little under 620 septillion souls.
+  Life currently has a little under 620 septillion souls.

 Do you have any examples of Auroraic Echoing influencing Life media?
   I'm not sure, but I'm sure there are quite a few things in our media which were sent over by Auroraic Echoing, although I never really inspected what content.